bochk44/KBochResume/README.md

   4. Look through the options on the top for one that looks appealing to you. <br> <br>
   5. Scroll down through the example template for the theme and ensure that any elements your resume is using are properly represented in the theme.
 Things such as tables don't always match the basic Markdown appearence and the theme may make them appear much different. <br> <br>
   6. Click the "Select Theme" button near the top of the page.
 This will add a file to your repository that will force all the markdown files in your repository to use the theme you selected. <br> <br>
-  7. Edit the new file (it should end with .yml) by adding a line with `title: ` followed by whatever you want to set the title of your pages to be (this will affect both the README and the resume).
+  7. Edit the new file (it should end with .yml) by adding a line with `title: ` followed by whatever you want to set the title of your pages to be (it will affect any other pages you have in this repository).
 You can additionally add a description below your title with a new line and adding `description: `. <br> <br>
   8. Open your page one more time through the enviroments tab (allowing time for it to update) and ensure that your resume looks the way you want it to.
 If it doesn't or if you changed your mind about the theme you selected, simply repeat steps 1-7 from this section until you find the best theme for you! <br> <br> <br>

   ### Congratulations!
 You now have a fully functional resume posted to GitHub!